FarronF/limerick-council-meetings/meetings/2016/03/11-Monthly Meeting of Municipal District of Cappamore-Kilmallock/Minutes of Adjourned Meeting - Municipal District of Cappamore-Kilmallock - 25th February 2016.md

  Hyland’s Bend was very dangerous as there was a very steep drop with little protection.

- Drake’s Cross and Malone’s Crossroads required signage.--- 2
+ Drake’s Cross and Malone’s Crossroads required signage.
+---
+2

  Roads in the area were in poor condition and required remedial works.